Pre-K Rock Out Info

 Class Dates / Class Shows

-February March Pre-K Rock Out starts the week of February 13, on Tuesdays or Thursdays depending on which class you enrolled your rocker in.
+April May Pre-K Rock Out starts the week of April 3, on Tuesday (4.4) or Thursday (4.6) depending on which class you enrolled your rocker in.
 Class dates are always posted here if you need a reminder during the session.

 Where is Rock Band Land?